eclipse/vorto/docs/documentation/tutorial/mqttwithwebapp.md

 	![mqttTick]({{base}}/img/documentation/tut_tickmark.jpg) Congratulations!
 You have just generated a MQTT client for the functionblocks, offered as functionality by the TI SensorTag.

-## Exercise 2:  Implement a Web Application for the information model   ##
+## Step 2:  Implement a Web Application for the information model   ##

 In this exercise we are making our IoT app a little more sophisticated and display the MQTT sensor data in web UI Elements.